 Our Compost Recipe

 Just remember this simple rhyme about composting:

-Brown can be almost anything organic.
-Leaves, dry grass clippings, pine needles or pine cones all work well, and shredded cardboard or paper can also be used.
-Green often comes from the kitchen.
-Potato peels, carrot tops, leftover pieces of celery or most any kind of vegetable matter will work.
+Green material often comes from the kitchen.
+Potato peels, carrot tops, apple cores, leftover pieces of celery or most any kind of fruit or vegetable matter will work.
 Coffee grounds and eggshells are also great staples.
-Kitchen leftovers to avoid include meat, dairy and anything greasy.
-Don’t use cat or dog droppings, but manure from chickens, rabbits and other pets (any vegetarian animal) is useful.

 Getting the proper proportion of green to brown is the trick to making compost.
 The recommended ratio is about three handfuls of brown to one handful of green.
 If you cannot get the exact proportions, it is not a huge problem but it will probably slow down the rate of composting.

 Water is essential for rapid composting.
 The pile should be consistently moist but not soggy.
 If you get rain consistently, there's no need to take action on the water component.
 If you go a long time without rain, you will likely have to add water to your compost pile.
 If you keep an indoor compost bin or your pile is in a covered area, you will also need to spray water on your compost when it begins to get dry.